Laser Synchronisation Over One Hundred Kilometers With Stability at Picosecond Scale: The Idrogen system

 The \mtca\ implementation of \idro\ additionally provides full remote management and supervision capabilities, consistent with standard \mtca\ platform management frameworks.
 Furthermore, the generated clock signals can be broadcast over dedicated clock distribution channels reserved within the \mtca\ backplane, enabling precise timing dissemination across the crate.

 The \idro\ board has been designed to be a generic and modular system.
-A FMC slot enables the extension of board capabilities, for example, with an ADC FMC board, allowing it to be used as a high data rate acquisition system synchronized by WR and compliant with JESD204B.
+An FMC slot enables the extension of board capabilities, for example, with an ADC FMC board, allowing it to be used as a high data rate acquisition system synchronized by WR and compliant with JESD204B.
 Additional functionalities can be integrated through dedicated RTM (Rear Transition Module) extension boards.
-The implementation of the White Rabbit protocol within the FPGA enables precise time-stamping and time-tagging of all events acquired by the extension, as well as of any signals or data streams processed internally by the FPGA.
+The implementation of the White Rabbit protocol within the FPGA enables precise time-stamping (4~ns) of all events acquired by the extension board, as well as of any signals or data streams processed internally by the FPGA.